thomasyeung687/TheWorldMapper/README.md

 * Run ```npm start``` in the root directory
 * Run ```nodemon``` in the root directory and in a separate terminal, run ```npm start``` in the client directory

-Generally option 1 is the preferred method as it is more convenient than manually running two separate scripts, but depending on what you’re working on, having both the front and back end servers running separately may help to verify information/better catch a bug.
+Generally option 1 should be used.
+Option 2 is more for debuggin purposes

 ### Backend
 ##### Index and Server-Config